-Initially, he was part of the Reich Labour Service in Germany, and then served in the German Army, in the HQ Infantry Replacement Battalion stationed at Goettinger.
+Initially, Stanislaw was part of the Reich Labour Service, and then was conscripted into the German Army, in the HQ Infantry Replacement Battalion stationed at Goettinger.
 He was wounded and spent some time in hospital.
-In Dec 1942 he was incorporated into the HQ Company of Grenadier Replacement Battalion, and he belonged to the Volkslista III category.
+In December 1942, he was incorporated into the HQ Company of Grenadier Replacement Battalion, and he belonged to the Volkslista III category.
 By 1944, he was a Corporal in the 5th Company, 2nd Battalion of the 980th Infantry Regiment.
 At the time of the Allied invasion of Normandy on 6 June 1944, the 272nd Infantry Division to which he belonged was in the Perpignan area of France.

-On 26 Aug 1944 he is assigned to the Special Branch at Polish General Headquarters (GHQ) in England, and is included in the records of the Admin Branch of the Polish Ministry of National Defence and posted to a section at the disposal of Polish GHQ - Training Centre.
+On 26 August 1944, he is assigned to the Special Branch at Polish General Headquarters (GHQ) in England and posted to the Polish GHQ - Training Centre.

 On 9 March 1945, he is transferred to the GHQ Signals Battalion.
 He is assigned to a Radio Telegraphic Company based in England.